vishal7597/vue-todo/README.md

 - 👋 Hi, I’m @vishal7597
-- 👀 I’m interested in Magento.
-- 🌱 I’m currently learning Magento
+- 👀 I’m interested in and currently learning Magento
 - 📫 Reach me on twitter - @vrathod7597

 <!---